smistad/FAST/doc/pages/Install-FAST-on-Linux.md

 ==================
 **Make sure you have all the necessary requirements before installing FAST**:
 - Ubuntu Linux 18.04 or newer.
+- You need the package libxcb-xinerama0: `sudo apt install libxcb-xinerama0`
 - OpenGL: Usually installed along with your graphics driver.
 - OpenCL: To install OpenCL on Linux, download an implementation depending on the CPU/GPU you have:
     - **NVIDIA** - Install [CUDA](https://developer.nvidia.com/cuda-downloads)